-In the first sentence, me is not a nominative case because it is the subject of a sentence which is not tensed.
+In the first sentence, me is not a nominative case because it is the subject of a sentence that is not tensed.
 But in the second sentence, I is the nominative case because it is the subject of a tensed sentence.

-Binding theory deals with the specific conditions under which NPs are interpreted as co-referential with other NPs in the same sentence.
+The Binding theory deals with the specific conditions under which NPs are interpreted as co-referential with other NPs in the same sentence.

 - Peter does his work himself. (reflexive)

 - Peter and Mary support each other. (reciprocal)